ES-Nix/get-nix/README.md

-This one may take while in the first time, because it downloads from the cache and if some part is not in the cache it will be built:
+This one may take while in the first time, because it downloads from the cache and if some part is not in the "local store cache" it will be built:
+TODO: `.override` the `meta`
 ```bash
 nix run nixpkgs#gnumake -- --version
 ```